shauryacodesforyou/khushii/README.md

-# 💟 Friendship Day Surprise – A Cute & Emotional Website for Your Bestie
+# 💟 Friendship Day Surprise!!

-A cute little surprise built with love for this Friendship Day 💛 Sweet, simple, and made to make your bestie smile ✨
+A cute little surprise built with love for this Friendship Day 💛 Sweet, simple, and made to make your bestie smile ✨ i created this for my friend - khushi! you can use it and coustomize it for free. hope you like this project!
 ---

 ## 🛠 Tech Stack